trisbee/policies/ocellot/cookies_CZ_en.md

 Our website uses different types of cookies.
 Some cookies that appear on our site are placed by third party services.

 Cookies can be divided into two categories **according to their durability**:
-<br> **Short-term (session cookies)** remain on your browser or device until you close your browser or app, after which they are deleted.
+<br /> **Short-term (session cookies)** remain on your browser or device until you close your browser or app, after which they are deleted.
-<br> **Persistent cookies** remain stored in your browser or device for a long time (depending on your browser settings and the settings of the cookies themselves) or until you delete them manually.
+<br /> **Persistent cookies** remain stored in your browser or device for a long time (depending on your browser settings and the settings of the cookies themselves) or until you delete them manually.
 These cookies can be used to identify the user's device when the web browser or application is restarted.
 In any case, cookies do not affect the technical use of your device and do not contain viruses.

 Cookies can be divided into two categories depending on **who creates and processes them**:
-<br> **First party cookies** are created directly by a website or scripts on the same domain.
+<br /> **First party cookies** are created directly by a website or scripts on the same domain.
 These most often serve to ensure the basic functionalities of a website or application.
-<br> **Third party cookies** are most often those of advertising systems, social network widgets or embedded videos.
+<br /> **Third party cookies** are most often those of advertising systems, social network widgets or embedded videos.

 ## (2) What cookies do we use?